-- Sparring round will last 3 minutes. - Time runs continuously unless the Center Judge indicates that time should be stopped. - Tag team points are added up for the entire 3 minute-match.
+- Sparring round will last 3 minutes. - Time runs continuously unless the Center Judge indicates that time should be stopped. - Same point system as point sparring (1 point for a kick or punch to the body, 2 points for a spin kick to the body, 3 points for a headshot). - Each competitor will need to enter the ring at least once during the round. - Teams may be same or mixed gender teams.
+(At the discretion of the Tournament Host.) - Tag team points are added up for the entire 3 minute-match.
 The team with the most points at the end of the match are the winners. - Ties will be determined by "Sudden Victory" the first competitor to score a point will win. - There is no time limit on "Sudden Victory." - Points and warnings do not carry over into "Sudden Victory."